Kerem-Haeger/blue-waves-diving/README.md

 ### Existing Features

+- __General__

+  - The site is built to mimic colour and light changes under water, meaning from brighter sections, we go lower, to darker, more coloured sections.

 - __Navigation Bar__

   - Featured across the site and all pages.
 The navigation bar is kept simple as to facilitate easy navigation across the site.